CyanPrime/blitzpad/README.md

 	//fire a hadoken.
 }

-//if the commandStr equals "236C" after a confirmed commandEndPressPoll pass execicute the function called hadoken.
-Pass 0 to data because it's not used. blitzPad.addOnListItem("236C", 0, hadoken);
+/*if the commandStr equals "236C" after a confirmed commandEndPressPoll pass execicute the function called hadoken.
+Pass 0 to data because it's not used.*/ blitzPad.addOnListItem("236C", 0, hadoken);
 ```